 In this particular instance, that just so happens to be an affectionate father-daughter relationship, and a tactically trained, ex-military badass who’s also a devoted, loving parent we could learn a few things from.

-Smith plays Chris Gardner, a real-life businessman, and motivational speaker.
+Smith plays Chris, a real-life businessman and motivational speaker.
 In the 1980s, he was homeless while also raising his young son.
 Out of work and out of money, he had nothing but grit and determination on his side when it came to providing for his son.

 In 1981, Gardner, then a salesman, sank his entire life savings into an investment opportunity.
 He thought it was going to be the big break that led his family to financial stability.
 Instead, it tanked, and they wound up even worse off than before.

 While struggling to crawl out from under the bad investment, Gardner met and impressed a businessman named Jay Twistle.
 This run-in led to an unpaid, six-month internship with a brokerage company.
-Gardner found himself competing with 20 other much-younger interns for a single job.
+Gardner found himself competing with 20 other much-younger interns for a single job waiting at the end.
 While a big opportunity, the pressure broke Gardner’s already strained marriage.